Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Giant Toad.md

     \ grappling.
 If the attack hits, the target is swallowed, and the grapple ends.\
     \ The swallowed target is [[/5.
 Mechanics/Rules/Conditions.md#blinded|blinded]] and\
     \ [[/5.
 Mechanics/Rules/Conditions.md#restrained|restrained]], it has total cover\
-    \ against attacks and other effects outside the toad, and it takes dice: 3d6|avg\
+    \ against attacks and other effects outside the toad, and it takes dice:3d6|text(10)\
     \ (3d6) acid damage at the start of each of the toad's turns.
 The toad can have\
     \ only one target swallowed at a time.\n\nIf the toad dies, a swallowed creature\
     \ is no longer [[/5.
 Mechanics/Rules/Conditions.md#restrained|restrained]] by it\